 The City Elections Office fields many questions from voters, candidates, City employees, and elected officials.
 For answers on questions related to City elections, visit our Frequently Asked Questions page.
 If you are unable to find your question or for more immediate assistance, contact the City Elections Office at email@example.com.
 Our office generally responds within two business days.

-Resources for City Employees: Restrictions on Political Activities
+For City Employees: Restrictions on Political Activities

 City employees are restricted from engaging in certain political activities while on the job or acting in their official capacity.
 The City Elections Office has compiled a list of resources available for City employees.
 If you have further questions, please visit our Political Activities Section of our Frequently Asked Questions.
 If you are still unable to find an answer to your question, please contact the City Elections Office at firstname.lastname@example.org.
 Our office generally responds within two business days.